-At a certain point, viewing and comprehending a list of all these ‘acronyms’ can seem like staring into a bowl of alphabet soup – where each term begins to blend amongst the others like an indiscernible jumble.
+At a certain point, viewing and comprehending a list of all these ‘acronyms’ can seem like staring into a bowl of alphabet soup – where each term begins to blend among the others like an indiscernible jumble.

 This is especially the case with overlapping functions across separate platforms, as well as frequently exaggerated claims by developers.

 Overall, this can create confusion and initiate a wide range of possible misunderstandings.